Rowland & Co. Investment Counsel ADV Sells 40 Shares of Costco Wholesale Co. (NASDAQ:COST)

 Rowland & Co.
-Investment Counsel ADV lowered its stake in shares of Costco Wholesale Co.
-(NASDAQ:COST – Free Report) by 0.7% during the first quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The institutional investor owned 6,065 shares of the retailer’s stock after selling 40 shares during the period.
+Investment Counsel ADV decreased its position in shares of Costco Wholesale Co.
+(NASDAQ:COST – Free Report) by 0.7% during the 1st quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 6,065 shares of the retailer’s stock after selling 40 shares during the period.
 Rowland & Co.
 Investment Counsel ADV’s holdings in Costco Wholesale were worth $3,014,000 at the end of the most recent quarter.

-Other institutional investors and hedge funds also recently made changes to their positions in the company.
-High Net Worth Advisory Group LLC raised its stake in shares of Costco Wholesale by 21.5% during the 1st quarter.
-High Net Worth Advisory Group LLC now owns 3,020 shares of the retailer’s stock worth $1,501,000 after purchasing an additional 534 shares in the last quarter.
-Welch & Forbes LLC raised its stake in Costco Wholesale by 0.6% in the 1st quarter.
-Welch & Forbes LLC now owns 172,597 shares of the retailer’s stock valued at $85,758,000 after acquiring an additional 1,091 shares during the period.
-Canal Capital Management LLC raised its stake in Costco Wholesale by 8.5% in the 4th quarter.
-Canal Capital Management LLC now owns 563 shares of the retailer’s stock valued at $257,000 after acquiring an additional 44 shares during the period.
-Xponance Inc. raised its stake in Costco Wholesale by 8.6% in the 1st quarter.
-Xponance Inc. now owns 105,822 shares of the retailer’s stock valued at $52,580,000 after acquiring an additional 8,371 shares during the period.
-Finally, Hall Laurie J Trustee raised its stake in Costco Wholesale by 19.2% in the 1st quarter.
-Hall Laurie J Trustee now owns 378 shares of the retailer’s stock valued at $188,000 after acquiring an additional 61 shares during the period.
+Other large investors have also recently added to or reduced their stakes in the company.
+Sanctuary Wealth Management L.L.C. bought a new position in Costco Wholesale during the 4th quarter worth $26,000.
+Destiny Wealth Partners LLC increased its position in Costco Wholesale by 132.1% during the 4th quarter.
+Destiny Wealth Partners LLC now owns 65 shares of the retailer’s stock worth $30,000 after buying an additional 37 shares during the period.
+Focused Wealth Management Inc increased its position in Costco Wholesale by 275.0% during the 4th quarter.
+Focused Wealth Management Inc now owns 90 shares of the retailer’s stock worth $41,000 after buying an additional 66 shares during the period.
+Piershale Financial Group Inc. bought a new position in Costco Wholesale during the 4th quarter worth $46,000.
+Finally, Piscataqua Savings Bank increased its position in Costco Wholesale by 30.1% during the 1st quarter.
+Piscataqua Savings Bank now owns 95 shares of the retailer’s stock worth $47,000 after buying an additional 22 shares during the period.
 Institutional investors own 76.88% of the company’s stock.

 Costco Wholesale Increases Dividend

-The firm also recently disclosed a quarterly dividend, which was paid on Friday, May 19th.
-Investors of record on Friday, May 5th were paid a $1.02 dividend.
-The ex-dividend date was Thursday, May 4th.
-This is a positive change from Costco Wholesale’s previous quarterly dividend of $0.90.
-This represents a $4.08 annualized dividend and a yield of 0.78%.
+The business also recently disclosed a quarterly dividend, which was paid on Friday, May 19th.
+Stockholders of record on Friday, May 5th were given a dividend of $1.02 per share.
+This represents a $4.08 dividend on an annualized basis and a dividend yield of 0.78%.
+This is an increase from Costco Wholesale’s previous quarterly dividend of $0.90.
+The ex-dividend date of this dividend was Thursday, May 4th.
 Costco Wholesale’s dividend payout ratio (DPR) is 30.22%.

-In related news, Director Susan L. Decker sold 1,565 shares of the firm’s stock in a transaction dated Wednesday, June 28th.
+In other news, CFO Richard A. Galanti sold 1,500 shares of the firm’s stock in a transaction dated Tuesday, June 13th.
+The stock was sold at an average price of $522.02, for a total transaction of $783,030.00.
+Following the completion of the transaction, the chief financial officer now directly owns 23,850 shares in the company, valued at $12,450,177.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+In other Costco Wholesale news, CFO Richard A. Galanti sold 1,500 shares of Costco Wholesale stock in a transaction that occurred on Tuesday, June 13th.
+The stock was sold at an average price of $522.02, for a total value of $783,030.00.
+Following the completion of the sale, the chief financial officer now directly owns 23,850 shares in the company, valued at $12,450,177.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, Director Susan L. Decker sold 1,565 shares of Costco Wholesale stock in a transaction that occurred on Wednesday, June 28th.
 The stock was sold at an average price of $533.00, for a total value of $834,145.00.
-Following the sale, the director now directly owns 13,329 shares of the company’s stock, valued at $7,104,357.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-In other Costco Wholesale news, CFO Richard A. Galanti sold 1,500 shares of the stock in a transaction dated Tuesday, June 13th.
-The stock was sold at an average price of $522.02, for a total value of $783,030.00.
-Following the completion of the transaction, the chief financial officer now directly owns 23,850 shares in the company, valued at $12,450,177.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, Director Susan L. Decker sold 1,565 shares of the stock in a transaction dated Wednesday, June 28th.
-The shares were sold at an average price of $533.00, for a total value of $834,145.00.
-Following the completion of the transaction, the director now owns 13,329 shares of the company’s stock, valued at $7,104,357.
+Following the completion of the sale, the director now owns 13,329 shares of the company’s stock, valued at $7,104,357.
 The disclosure for this sale can be found here.
-Insiders have sold 3,665 shares of company stock valued at $1,915,585 over the last ninety days.
-0.22% of the stock is owned by corporate insiders.
+Insiders sold 3,665 shares of company stock worth $1,915,585 over the last ninety days.
+0.22% of the stock is owned by insiders.

 Costco Wholesale Company Profile